Envek/rubyconfau-threads-callbacks/slides.md

 </style>

 <!--
-One thing that we like is Open Source.
+One thing that we truly love is Open Source.
+We love to use it, and we also love to give back enhancements to the community.
+We eager to share results of our work as a ruby gem or npm package, it will help us in the first place to re-use our own solutions, and we can help others to solve their problems and often we will get feedback or patches back.
+It is a win-win.

 And for many years we've created literally over a hundred of open source products, big and small, famous and not so.
+Very probably your application already depends on a few martian Ruby gems, so check out your Gemfile and count how many of them you have.

-I personally made Yabeda, a mini framework for instrumenting Ruby applications for better monitoring and observability.
+For example I personally made Yabeda, a mini framework for instrumenting Ruby applications for better monitoring and observability.

-Very probably your application already depends on a few martian Ruby gems.
+Some open source products have even grown into commercial products, like anycable or imgproxy, still staying open source at the time.
 -->

 ---
 layout: cover